 If you plan to have hard copies of your manuscript bound, either through the Graduate School or an outside vendor, we recommend that you use archive-quality paper (at least 20% cotton content).
 Manuscripts to be bound should be free of streaks and smudges, correctly aligned on each page, and printed single-sided.

-The left margin must be at least 1.25 inches to allow for binding.
-The top, bottom, and right margins must be at least 1 inch.
+The left margin should be set at 1.25 inches to allow for binding.
+The top, bottom, and right margins should be at least 1 inch.
 Text, tables, and figures may not go beyond these margins, with the exception of the page numbers, which usually appear within the margin allowance.

 The text throughout the body of the manuscript must be double-spaced.
-Spacing between paragraphs, figures, tables, images, etc. may also be double or wider if desired.
+Spacing between the main text and any embedded figures, tables, images, etc. may be wider than double spacing if desired for enhanced readability.
 Be consistent in your use of spacing.

-Exceptions to Double Spacing: Single spacing should be used only for special purposes such as blocked inset quotations, footnotes, and within figures or tables of five lines or more.
-You may choose to either double space bibliographic entries OR single space each entry with a space between entries.
+Exceptions to double spacing: Single-spacing should be used only for special purposes such as blocked inset quotations, footnotes, and within figures or tables of five lines or more.
+You may choose to either double space bibliographic entries OR single space each entry with a double space between entries.

 Paragraphs must be indented consistently; setting tabs is highly recommended.
 Footnotes may be indented if indicated in the chosen style guide, and if so should be indented consistently, usually in the same manner as the paragraphs.
-Bibliographic entries should begin at the left margin.
-Lines after the first one for bibliographic references should be indented consistent with the paragraph indentation.
+Bibliographic entries should begin at the left margin but use a hanging indent so that lines after the first one are indented.

 Headers for chapters (or major sections if chapters are not used) should begin on a new page, and should be bold, centered, and "Title Case."